Celebrating Lincoln’s Gettysburg Address

-This event is free and open to the public.
-In case of inclement weather, the program will be held in the Contemporary Club of A.K.
-Smiley Public Library at 173 S. Eureka Street.
-For additional information, please call the Heritage Room at (909)798-7632.
+The event is free and open to the public.
+Reservations are not required.
+This event draws a large crowd each year, so early arrival is strongly recommended.
+In case of inclement weather, the event will be held in the Assembly Room of A.K.
+Smiley Public Library at 125 W. Vine Street, Redlands.
+For more information, please contact the Heritage Room at (909)798-7632 or heritage@akspl.org.
 Program subject to change.

 Annual Lincoln Season